 If you answered yes to all questions in a certain category of questions, please look at the Admission Requirements for your category!
 If you are unsure of your situation please contact Admissions, email@example.com , call 218-335-4286, or stop by Student Services to speak to an Admissions Representative.

 Open Admissions Policy:

 Leech Lake Tribal College has an Open Admissions Policy; this means you can enroll if you have a high school diploma or GED.
 Our Open Admissions Policy also means you do not have to be American Indian or descendant to attend, we welcome all to enjoy in our learning!
-Open Admissions also means that your High School grades and class rank are not considered when accepting students.
+Open Admissions also means that your High School grades or class rank are not considered when accepting students.
 Upon acceptance to LLTC you will take a placement test, which will determine if you need to take remedial/developmental courses before taking college-level courses.